Dhofar rebellion: Rebel counterattacks

-Immediately after China established relations with Iran, all support to the rebels in Dhofar was cut off by China which had changed its mind about insurgencies, since it viewed them as counterproductive to countering the Soviets.
+Immediately after China established relations with Iran, all support to the rebels in Dhofar was cut off by China, which had changed its mind about insurgencies, since it viewed them as counterproductive to countering the Soviets.

 As a result of the various measures undertaken by the Omani government, firqats and regular SAF, the rebels were being deprived both of local support and supplies from the PDRY.
 This was recognised at a Third National Congress of the movement, held in Rakhyut in June 1971.
 Some military improvements were suggested, such as better discipline to avoid wasteful expenditure of ammunition and better coordination between units.
-It was acknowledged that the movement had estranged many of the local population, by indiscriminate punishments by "people's courts", the movement's inability to match the government's civil aid program and the effectiveness of the government's information service which promoted Islam over Marxism.
+It was acknowledged that the movement had estranged many of the local population, by indiscriminate punishments by "people's courts", the movement's inability to match the government's civil aid program, and the effectiveness of the government's information service, which promoted Islam over Marxism.

 To retrieve the military situation, the rebels mounted a major attack on the coastal town of Mirbat during the monsoon season of 1972.
-On 19 July 1972, at the Battle of Mirbat, 250 rebel fighters attacked 100 assorted firqat under training, paramilitary askars (armed police) and a detachment of the Special Air Service.
+On 19 July 1972, at the Battle of Mirbat, 250 rebel fighters attacked 100 assorted firqat under-training and paramilitary askars (armed police) and a detachment of the Special Air Service.
 In spite of the low khareef cloud cover, air support from Strikemaster aircraft was available, and helicopters landed SAS reinforcements.
 The rebels were repulsed with heavy losses.